tajaouart/interactive_calendar/README.md

 - Customizable text and highlight colors

+> **Important Note:**  the year corresponding to the `currentDate` value provided to the `InteractiveCalendar` widget is the year that will be displayed.
+If the `onNextYear` callback is provided, the user will be able to navigate to the next year.
+In this case, it is the developer's responsibility to update the `currentDate` value accordingly.

 ## Getting started
 To use this package, add `interactive_calendar` as a dependency in your `pubspec.yaml` file.